m-spangenberg/exercises_machinelearning/README.md

 3. $b_{n}$ : The inputs are multiplied by these weights and their sum sent as input to biased neurons in the hidden layer $b_{1}b_{2}b_{3}b_{...}b_{n}$
 4. $\sigma$ : The total of the biased neuron, plus the weighted sum from the original input is then passed to a [non-linear activation function](https://en.wikipedia.org/wiki/Activation_function)
 5. The activation function decides if the neuron can contribute to the next layer
-6. $ŷ$ : The output layer is a form of probability where the neuron with the highest value determines what the output is
+6. $ŷ$ : The output layer is a form of probability or estimation where the neuron with the highest value determines what the output is

 Some key insights: